asampalis/DSA/README.md

 ## Project Description:
 To be able to showcase the abilities and efficiency of both the Knuth-Morris-Pratt & Boyer-Moore algorithms, we chose to create an auto grader that compares two files, one answer key and one test document and search for matches throughout the two.
 It also outputs
 ## Project Structure:
+  we took made an auto grader using string search algorithms Boyer-Moore and Knuth-Morris-Pratt and compared the run times of both the algorithms
 ## Compilation Instructions:
 ### KMP:
 The IDE used is CLion and the following is an example compile: